rackerlabs/rackspace-how-to/content/rackspace-email/run-a-trace-route.md

 product_url: rackspace-email
 ---

-Trace routes help identify connectivity issues when you aretrying to connect to your Rackspace Email mailbox.
+Trace routes help identify connectivity issues when you are trying to connect to your Rackspace Email mailbox.

 ### Prerequisites